firebitsbr/Capstone/README.md

 /var/log/syslog.

 9.
-Next, we will create a filter to prevent
-Elasticsearch to store logs in the message field and simplify the analysis.
+To reate a filter to prevent Elasticsearch to store logs in the message field and simplify the analysis.

 >_filter {_